TPZ-CORE/tpz_police/README.md

 ## Features

 - Usable items based on the police job such as handcuffs, handcuff keys and detective kit to find the cause of player death.
+- Jail system that works offline and online in case a player leaves or server restarts, the player will be teleported to the jail cell until his / her time is finished.